SpongePowered/SpongeDocs/source/server/spongineer/incompatible.rst

 Forge Permissions
 ~~~~~~~~~~~~~~~~~

-Some mods may register there own permissions with Forge.
-These cannot be tracked by mods including SpongeForge due to a
+Some mods may register their own permissions with Forge.
+These cannot be tracked by mods, including SpongeForge due to
-bug that was fixed in December 2021 (after forge stopped updating 1.16.5) so permissions plugins will not be able to use
+a bug that was fixed in December 2021 (after forge stopped updating 1.16.5) so permissions plugins will not be able to use
 these permissions.

 Abnormals_core